 Meghan began practicing yoga in 1998 and received her first teaching certification from Flow Yoga in 2006.
 At Flow Yoga she had had the pleasure of learning from such teachers as Kelly Colleen, Jason Hagemeister, Jesse Enright, Bernie Clark, Padma and Paul Grilley.
 Seeking more information on how to work with a wider range of students, Meghan began her studies of Iyengar yoga in 2008.
 With the guidance of Louie Ettling, and granting assistance from the Dancer Transition Resource Centre, Meghan completed the Iyengar Intro 2 teaching certification in 2013.
-Meghan completed the Iyengar yoga Intermediate Junior 1 certification in 2017.
+Meghan completed the Iyengar yoga Intermediate Junior 1 certification in 2017, now called Level 2.
 In February of 2020, Meghan completed a Pilates Mat Intensive Plus Teacher Training at Full Circle Pilates under the instruction of Darcy McMurray.

 For Meghan, yoga and pilates have become the steady path to finding stability and space in the body, the antidote to an physically demanding and busy lifestyle, and a method for moving with intelligence and care.
 Her classes aim to share the many benefits of yoga and pilates.